Confidence set for group membership: Proofs of main results

 Next, we evaluate the order of $x^*_T$.
 Note that $x^*_T$ solves

 We first show that $A_T=O(1)$ where the order is taken with respect to $T$.
-To see this, we consider the cases of odd and even $G$ separately.
-Suppose that $G$ is odd (we may assume $G \geq 3$).
-Then we have
+We separately examine the cases of odd and even $G$.
+Suppose that $r$ is even (we may assume $r \geq 2$).
+Then, the recurrent relation of the Gamma function implies that